Dateline: Davis, CA. COVID-19 “shelter-in-place” quarantine, March 18 through…?, 2020

 - All You Need Is Love (single)

-The album was so successful that EMI eventually issued it in Britain in 1976, and it’s been part of the “official” album canon ever since.
+The album was so successful that EMI eventually issued it in Britain in 1976, and it’s been part of the “official” album canon ever since, the old double-EP long forgotten.
+The Beatles themselves eventually warmed up to it.
 John Lennon even pronounced it his favorite Beatles album “because it’s so weird.”
+(He went back and forth between this and the White Album.)

 1968 saw the release of The Beatles (“The White Album”) and two more singles: Lady Madonna / The Inner Light and Hey Jude / Revolution